 Where are the Bonneville Salt Flats?

 The Bonneville Salt Flats are 110 miles from Salt Lake City near the border of Nevada.
-This is one of the best day trips from Salt Lake City… or you can stay overnight and camp or find accommodation in Wendover.

 The flats are located on the edge of Utah’s Great Salt Lake Basin.

 How to Get There

 To visit the Bonneville Salt Flats from Salt Lake City, you will need to take Exit 4 off Interstate 80.